Cover Art Market Increases Support for Motion Album Cover Art

 About Cover Art Market

+Changing the Way Album Cover Art is Purchased for the Music Streaming Era.
 Our mission is to make Cover Art easy and affordable.
 CAM is a platform to buy and sell album cover art.
 We offer pre-made, motion and custom design covers by Graphic Designers for Recording Artists of all levels.
 CAM covers meet the specifications and are ready for publishing on Spotify, Apple Music, Amazon Music, Pandora, Deezer, Tidal, and others, and delivered within 48 hours.
-For more information, visit www.coverartmarket.com and follow us on Instagram @coverartmarket.
+For more information, visit www.coverartmarket.com and follow us on Instagram @coverartmarket

+Changing the Way Album Cover Art is Purchased for the Music Streaming Era.
+Our mission is to make Cover Art easy and affordable.
+CAM is a platform to buy and sell album cover art.
+We offer pre-made, motion and custom design covers by Graphic Designers for Recording Artists of all levels.
+CAM covers meet the specifications and are ready for publishing on Spotify, Apple Music, Amazon Music, Pandora, Deezer, Tidal, and others, and delivered within 48 hours.
+For more information, visit www.coverartmarket.com and follow us on Instagram @coverartmarket

 Dameon Spencer